MichaelGalo/NYC-Government-Hiring-Audit-Data-Platform/project_notes.md

 Next steps:
 - apparently write another fuzzy match between the audited jobs and the lightcast jobs with a 75 ratio (business titles only) use all tables and literally give them 4 different dataset results
-- I don't truly have a gold tier cleaned data, even after fuzzy.
-I need to write for distinct and specific column values
+- I need to go back and see if I am only returning the first fuzzy match or ALL fuzzy matches

 Payroll Columns:
 - agency_name